mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 # Your First Mod
 To start, we will make a very simple mod to get you familiar with how mods are created for tModLoader.
 To begin, please visit the [Mod Skeleton Generator](http://javid.ddns.net/tModLoader/generator/ModSkeletonGenerator.html) and fill out the input boxes.
 I suggest TutorialMod, Tutorial Mod, TutorialSword, and NewbieModder.

+If you are on 0.11 or higher, you can do this in game by visiting the Mod Sources->Create Mod menu.
+This generator does not include an example sword item, so you may want to copy that file from the online mod skeleton generator results.

 ![](http://i.imgur.com/B38HAI5.png)

 Click the `Generate Mod Skeleton` button and you should see a .zip file download.
 Next, open up `Documents\My Games\Terraria\ModLoader\Mod Sources` or equivalent.
 If you do not have the Mod Sources folder, make a folder of that name.
 Next, we will take the folder contained within the .zip file we just downloaded and place it in the Mod Sources folder.